audreycanto/Canto-Repository-PSHS-CLC/q1/q1_sg2_a2.md

 If you had to add a new feature (like finding both max and min), which algorithm would be easier to update?
 Why?

-It would be easier to update Pseudocode 1 since it’s a lot simpler to break down and has shorter lines of code.
+It would be easier to update PseudoCode 1 since it’s a lot simpler to break down and has shorter lines of code.

 Checklist to guide your answer:
 ![Table 3](q1sg2a2table3.png)